aldas/modbus-tcp-client/README.md

 ### Strings

-ASCII (8bit character) can be extracted from response as utf-8 string
+ASCII (8bit character) string can be extracted from response as utf-8 string
 ```php
 $address = 20;
 $length = 10;